CypherSec-55/Materials/README.md

 ## License

-This repository is open-source and available under the [MIT License](LICENSE).
+This repository is open-source and available under the [MIT License].
 Feel free to use, share, and modify the content as needed.

 ---